ritamsarmah/joykey/README.md

 # JoyKey

 JoyKey is a keyboard designed for small, touch-screen devices.
-The joystick area utilizes a total area of 4 cm<sup>2</sup>.
+The joystick area uses a total area of 4 cm<sup>2</sup>.

 ## Instructions
 - **Typing a letter** requires two gestures: